NitorCreations/nflow/src/README.md

 specifies the topmost `NaviCtrl` controller, and contains the `ngView` directive into which route templates are placed.

+When adding new `.js` files to the project, you'll need to include them via `<script>` tag to `index.html`.
+Otherwise they are not found.

 When adding third-party libraries or application modules, they need to be added to index.html to be picked up by the build system.

 ## `config.js`